laravel/docs/redis.md

     composer require predis/predis

-> {note} Maintenance of Predis has been abandoned by the original author of the package and will be removed from Laravel in the 7.0 release.
+> {note} Maintenance of Predis has been abandoned by the original author of the package and will be removed from Laravel in future versions.

 <a name="configuration"></a>
 ### Configuration